Skip To The Main Content

 Washington, D.C.
 20001

-A former senior official in the SEC’s Enforcement Division, Adam Aderton focuses on regulatory and enforcement matters, with a particular emphasis on advising clients across the asset management industry.
-He has deep experience in complex regulatory inquiries and litigation matters involving private equity funds, venture capital funds, hedge funds, BDCs, mutual funds and ETFs, as well as separately managed accounts.
+A former Senior Officer in the SEC's Enforcement Division, Adam Aderton focuses on regulatory and enforcement matters, with a particular emphasis on advising clients across the asset management industry.
+He conducts internal investigations and advises on complex regulatory examinations, enforcement inquiries, and litigation matters involving private equity funds, venture capital funds, hedge funds, BDCs, interval funds, tender offer funds, mutual funds and ETFs, as well as retail platforms and separately managed accounts.
 He also provides asset managers with practical ongoing compliance advice.
 Adam is a thought leader in the space, regularly speaking on asset management enforcement issues to leading industry groups, including the Investment Adviser Association, the Investment Company Institute and the Institutional Investor Legal Forum, among others.

 Read Full Biography...